 Lory State Park Guide

-Escape to Nature: Explore the Beauty of Lory State Park Guide
+Escape to Nature's Embrace: Discover Lory State Park Guide

 Transportation

-While there isn't a direct public bus route to Lory State Park, Transfort Route 19 stops at the intersection of Taft Hill Road and Harmony Road.
-From there, you would need to arrange alternative transportation (taxi, ride-sharing service, or personal vehicle) to reach the park entrance, which is several miles west.
+While there isn't direct public transportation to Lory State Park, you can take Transfort Route 19 to the intersection of Taft Hill Road and Harmony Road, then transfer to Route 29 to the intersection of Taft Hill Road and County Road 38E.
+From there, you'll need to arrange for a ride-sharing service or taxi to the park entrance, which is still several miles away.
+Driving is the most convenient option.
+Parking is available at various trailheads throughout the park.

 Opening Hours